cpp-netlib/url/README.md

 These examples are based on the
 [WhatWG API specification](https://url.spec.whatwg.org/#example-5434421b)

-To build the examples, run `cmake` as follows:
+To build the examples with the sources, run `cmake` as follows:

 ```bash
 > cmake .. \